ryuzi/oyster-modules/README.md

 ### Basic Installation

-Testing Module is installed by running one of the following commands in your terminal.
+Oyster Module is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either `curl` or `wget`.
 Then reloading .oystrc file.

 ```shell